QuKunLab/APEC/README.md

 ### 3.2 Clustering based on accessons

 To clustering cells by accessons, users can run the script ***cluster_byAccesson.py*** on the fragment count matrix.
-This step will take 10~20 minutes to run our example projects (project01 or project02) on one single core of CPU if users run KNN clustering only.
+This step will take about 5 minutes to run our example projects (project01) on one single core of CPU if users run KNN clustering only.
 Hierarchical clustering will be expensive for project with more than 3000 cells.

 Example: